Kenya SAFARI 2025

 Morning

-After breakfast, you will be joined by your hosts from Village HopeCore International, a hugely impactful community development NGO.
-You will learn about their incredible work, including public health, education, income generation, and capacity-building programs.
+After a hearty breakfast of traditional Meru fare, you will be joined by your hosts from Village HopeCore, a community development NGO based in Chogoria.
+You will learn about their incredible work, including public health, education, income generation, and capacity-building programs, which have reached over 390,000 villagers on the slopes of Mount Kenya.
+You will also have the opportunity to visit their premises, which, unlike many NGOs, are firmly rooted in this rural setting.

-After lunch at the hotel, you will have the opportunity to interact with a variety of program beneficiaries, such as store owners, poultry farms, and special projects, and witness firsthand how the program's training, loans, and support have empowered them.
+You will head to the field to meet micro-enterprise clients.
+During the visit, you will have the opportunity to interact with a variety of program beneficiaries, such as owners of shops, poultry farms, and special projects.
+This will provide you with the chance to learn about their businesses and witness firsthand how the program's training, loans, and support have empowered them.
+You will return to the hotel for lunch.

 Evening